kunalnagar/custom-404-pro/README.md

 Override the default 404 page with **any page** from the Admin Panel or a **Custom URL**.

-**UPDATE**: Version 3.0.0 of the plugin is completely written from the ground-up and has a completely new logging mechanism.
-If your old logs are important, please do not upgrade as of now.
-If you are facing performance/SEO issues and your old logs don't matter as much, you should be the first ones to upgrade.
+**UPDATE**: In version 3.2.2 of the plugin, we've added the ability to migrate your old logs to the new logging system.
+It's highly recommended as you'll get immense performance benefits in the WP Dashboard.
+Once you've migrated your logs to the new system, you should use the Reset tab and make sure that they're completely gone from your WP Install.

+As always, if you do like the plugin, please take a minute and give it a rating.
+Thanks!

 ### Features

-* Full 404 Page Control
-* Record 404 Page Data
+* Log a 404 error
-* Custom Page Redirect
-* Custom URL Redirect
+* Redirect 404 errors using popular redirect codes (301, 302 etc)
+* Export Logs (.csv)
+* Email the WordPress Admin when a 404 occurs

 ### Installation